christianhelle/refitter/docs/docfx_project/articles/cli-tool.md

                                                                  - Using method overloads instead of optional parameters
                                                                  See https://refitter.github.io for more information and https://www.apizr.net to get started with Apizr
         --use-dynamic-querystring-parameters                     Set to <c>true</c> to wrap multiple query parameters into a single complex one.
 Default is <c>false</c> (no wrapping).
                                                                  See https://github.com/reactiveui/refit?tab=readme-ov-file#dynamic-querystring-parameters for more information
+        --use-polymorphic-serialization                          Replaces NSwag JsonInheritanceConverter attributes with System.Text.Json JsonPolymorphicAttributes.
+To have the native support of inheritance (de)serialization and fallback to base types when payloads with (yet) unknown types are offered by newer versions of an API.
+                                                                 See https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/polymorphism for more information

 ```

 To generate code from an OpenAPI specifications file, run the following: